Unbounded-Time Analysis of Guarded LTI Systems with Inputs by Abstract Acceleration (extended version): Abstract Acceleration with Guards: Estimation of the number of Iterations

 We have selected a known benchmark to illustrate the discussed procedure: the room temperature control problem \cite{Fehnker04benchmarksfor}.
 The temperature (variable \texttt{temp}) of a room is controlled to a user-defined set point (\texttt{set}), which can be changed at any time through a heating (\texttt{heat}) element, and is affected by ambient temperature (\texttt{amb}) that is out of the control of the system.

 We formalise the description of such a system both via a linear loop and via hybrid dynamics.
-To begin with, observe that since such a system may be software controlled, we assume that part of the system is coded, and further assume that it is possible to discretise the physical environment for simulation.
-A pseudo-code fragment for the temperature control problem follows:
+Observe that since such a system may be software controlled, we assume that part of the system is coded, and further assume that it is possible to discretise the physical environment for simulation.
+Algorithm \ref{alg:temp_code} shows a pseudo-code fragment for the temperature control problem.

 We use the \texttt{read} function to represent non-deterministic values between 0 and the maximum given as argument.
 Alternatively, this loop corresponds to the following hybrid dynamical model: